 Can Massive Young Blood Transfusions Flush Out Cognitive Aging?

-For decades, the concept of “young blood” as a fountain of youth remained the stuff of fringe science.
+In the distant past the concept of “young blood” as a fountain of youth was the stuff of fringe science.
 However, the discovery of heterochronic parabiosis—physically stitching the blood circulatory systems of young and old mice together—transformed this myth into a rigorous biological inquiry, with significant health and longevity benefits demonstrated in research studies done over the past two decades.

 The most striking benefits of this young blood exposure are localized in the brain, where the introduction of young blood components, coupled with the dilution of pro-aging factors like β2-microglobulin, reverses established impairments in synaptic plasticity and hippocampal function, driving a reversal of age-related cognitive decline.
 Mechanistically, these experiments show that young plasma revitalizes the aging brain by stimulating neurogenesis and decelerating epigenetic aging processes.